Code-Institute-Submissions/North-West-Golf-Society/README.md

 The following information needs to be easily accessible to users who visit the site within a few clicks -
 * The size of the society.
 * Who can join?
-* Is there a membership fee?
-* Past/Future Events.
-* What level of experience do you need to join?
 * How to join?
 * Contact information.
 * Links to social media accounts.